-Join us for Patriots’ Day 2023!
-Minute Man National Historical Park will offer an array of free in-person Patriots’ Day with support from the Friends of Minute Man National Park.
-Please consult the Minute Man National Historical Park Calendar of Events for more information on each event.
+Join us for Patriots’ Day 2024!
+Minute Man National Historical Park will offer an array of free in-person Patriots’ Day events with support from the Friends of Minute Man National Park.
+Please consult the Minute Man National Historical Park Patriots Day event listings for more information on each event.
 To help find your way, please visit the park Directions page for maps and GPS coordinates.
+For accessibility information, please visit the Accessibility page.

-Patriots’ Day Fund: please donate today, your support makes Patriots’ Day possible.
+• Individuals: Patriots’ Day Fund, please donate today – your support makes Patriots’ Day possible.

-Thank you to our 2023 Patriots’ Day sponsors: Tough Ruck, Middlesex Savings Bank, and Freedom’s Way National Heritage Area.
-Patriots’ Day was supported in part by a Festival Grant from the Mass Cultural Council.
+Thank you to our 2024 Patriots’ Day sponsors: Tauck, Tough Ruck, Freedom’s Way National Heritage Area, and Middlesex Savings Bank.
+Patriots’ Day is supported in part by a Festival Grant from the Mass Cultural Council.

 11:00 a.m. – 2:00 p.m.